4082 Swann

 The asteroid was discovered on 27 September 1984, by American astronomer Carolyn Shoemaker at Palomar Observatory in California, United States, and later named for American geologist Gordon Swann.

 Orbit and classification

 Swann orbits the Sun in the inner main-belt at a distance of 1.8–3.0 AU once every 3 years and 8 months (1,349 days).
 Its orbit has an eccentricity of 0.26 and an inclination of 10° with respect to the ecliptic.
-First identified as at the Finnish Turku Observatory in 1947, Swanns observation arc was extended by 37 years prior to its official discovery observation at Palomar.
+First identified as at the Finnish Turku Observatory in 1947, Swann's observation arc was extended by 37 years prior to its official discovery observation at Palomar.

 Physical characteristics

 The C-type asteroid is classified as a Ch-subtype in the SMASS taxonomy.

 Diameter and albedo

 According to the surveys carried out by the Japanese Akari satellite and NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Swann measures 9.5 and 11.1 kilometers in diameter and its surface has an albedo of 0.029 and 0.101, respectively.
 The Collaborative Asteroid Lightcurve Link, however, assumes a standard albedo for stony asteroids of 0.20 and derives a much smaller diameter of 5.85 kilometers, based on an absolute magnitude of 13.46.